alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Collective repetition repeats in a way that can make the source-line disappear into a field.

-The issue is not whether language repeats.
+The question is not whether language repeats.

-The issue is what repetition does to source, authorship, provenance, citation, boundary, and continuity.
+The dostinction is what repetition's purpose is in relation to source, authorship, provenance, citation, boundary, and continuity.

 ## Definition of Source Repetition